joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

                  </pages>
              </system.web.webPages.razor>

-7. Use any Kendo UI for ASP.NET MVC HtmlHelper extension:
+7. Use any Kendo UI HtmlHelper extension:

     * WebForms

             <%: Html.Kendo().DatePicker().Name("Birthday") %>

     * Razor

             @(Html.Kendo().DatePicker().Name("Birthday"))

-### Running the sample application
+## Running the sample application

-You can find a sample ASP.NET MVC application in the **Examples** folder.
+You can find a sample ASP.NET MVC application in the **\wrappers\aspnetmvc\Examples** folder.
 It contains the following:

 *   **Areas/aspx** - WebForm views